Ujwal223/Usearch/README.md

 Feel free to explore and contribute to the project under the license below! 😊

 ---

+### Explanation of Each features:

+- **🔍 Customizable Search Engine**
+  Choose your default search engine (DuckDuckGo, Bing, Yahoo, Google, or add your own!) by clicking the logo in the search bar.
+Add custom search engines with a name, URL, and query parameter for a truly personalized experience.

+- **⚡ Quick Access Toolbar**
+  Access your favorite sites in a snap with the quick access toolbar!
+It comes preloaded with popular sites like YouTube, Reddit, Twitter, StackOverflow, GitHub, and Facebook.
+You can:
+  - Add your own sites with the `+` button.
+  - Remove any site (even defaults) by long-pressing or right-clicking and selecting "Remove".

+- **🖌️ Theme Toggle**
+  Switch between light and dark themes with a single click to match your vibe.
+Your preference is saved for future visits!

+- **🎨 Accent Color Customization**
+  Pick your favorite accent color through the settings in the sidebar to make USearch truly yours.

+---

 I hope USearch brings a smile to your face every time you open your browser!
 If you have any questions (or just want to say hi), feel free to reach out.
 Happy searching! 🌟

 ---